bbhunter/brutas/README.md

 ## Downloads

-You can download the latest releases of the "big" set from the following URLs:
+You can download the latest releases of the "big" sets from the following URLs:

-* `brutas-passwords-4-7.tar.gz` - https://mega.nz/file/VCQ2HJCT#c59lQ4rqddJnbz_oRlMmQsEfLEmDQX3k9t2aSc0uIEc (pending upload)
+* (pending upload)

 ## Passwords